maddog19527/maddog19527/README.md

 -I have spent the past 7 years as a middle school STEM and Robotics Teacher in the Bronx, New York, working with underserved populations.

--I am passionate about using machine learning models and data analysis to drive actionable solutions to big problems, particularly in the education space.
+-I am passionate about using machine learning models and data analysis to drive actionable solutions to big problems, particularly in the education and marketing space.

 ## Relevent Skills